LunarVim/LunarVim/README.md

 - https://github.com/pwntester/octo.nvim
 - configure surround
 - move to ultisnips
-- keep and eye on indent guides plugin for thin lines

 **PLUGIN BUGS**

 - html snippets are broken with vsnip
-- finding files from dashboard sometimes number not set
+- finding files from dashboard sometimes number not set (using startify for now)
+- keep and eye on indent guides plugin for thin lines
 - better auto-import (jsx)